Can I take Compensatory off as physical present for calculating Earned Leave?

 Dear,

 Not at all.
-No body who is granted compensatory off will be reckoned as physically present on that day for any purpose.
-However, he will reckoned as physically present on the day which was a declared REST DAY or a HOLIDAY declared under relevant rules, circulars issued by the concerned establishment.
+Nobody who is granted compensatory time off will be considered as physically present on that day for any purpose.
+However, they will be considered as physically present on a declared REST DAY or a HOLIDAY specified under relevant rules and circulars issued by the concerned establishment.

-Eg. An employee who works on Sunday will be reckoned as present on Sunday/Holiday, but not on the day of week days on which he was allowed compensatory Rest.
-If he is denied Rest in that week, the Rest will be carried forward to a maximum of 2 calender months within which he has to be allowed to avail the compensatory rest or he will be entitled to payment @ as specified in PW Act, i.e. double the normal salary / wages rate.
+For example, an employee who works on a Sunday will be marked as present on that Sunday or Holiday, but not on the weekdays for which they were given compensatory Rest.
+If the employee is denied Rest in that week, the Rest should be carried forward for a maximum of 2 calendar months, within which they must be allowed to take the compensatory rest, or they will be entitled to payment at the rate specified in the PW Act, i.e., double the normal salary/wage rate.

 AK Jain

-Now the concept of compensatory off arose out of the need to compensate for the day of rest whether in the form of a paid weekly off or paid holiday permitted to a workman on which he is called up on to work by the management.
-Thus a compensatory off is a substituted weekly off or holiday.
-It being so, when the paid weekly off or paid holiday is deemed to be construed as days on which he is deemed to have actually worked, then the substituted weekly off or holiday can have the same attribute under the law and therefore the workman, in my view cannot be denied the benefit of being treated as on duty on a day of compensatory off which he would have been entitled to on weekly off or holiday, though he had not been called to work and he had been enjoying his rest.
+Now, the concept of compensatory off arose out of the need to compensate for the day of rest, whether in the form of a paid weekly off or paid holiday permitted to a workman on which he is called up to work by the management.
+Thus, a compensatory off is a substituted weekly off or holiday.
+It being so, when the paid weekly off or paid holiday is deemed to be construed as days on which he is deemed to have actually worked, then the substituted weekly off or holiday can have the same attribute under the law.
+Therefore, the workman, in my view, cannot be denied the benefit of being treated as on duty on a day of compensatory off to which he would have been entitled on a weekly off or holiday, even if he had not been called to work and was enjoying his rest.
 The law itself grants this fictional service.

 From India, Mumbai